 In the event complainants present themselves in person, Workforce Solutions Office staff or the VR liaison escorts the complainant to the representative designated to receive complaints.

 The Workforce Solutions Office or VR representative provides the complainant with the Discrimination Complaint Form (EO-13 or EO-13S).
 A supply of forms should be maintained locally.
-When meeting with the complainant, the Workforce Solutions Office representative should:
+When meeting with the complainant, the Workforce Solutions Office or VR representative should:

 Explain the form to the complainant and provide instructions for returning the form by mail or in person.